krasznaa/CUDAVariadicTemplateWarning/README.md

-# CUDAVariadicTemplateWarning
+# CUDA Variadic Template Warning

-Demonstration for an erroneous warning emitted by the CUDA compiler
+Demonstration for an erroneous warning emitted by the CUDA compiler.